contivpp/contivpp-site/content/setup/QUICK-START.md

   or more bare-metal or VM hosts.

 * Use the [Arm64-specific kubeadm install](https://github.com/contiv/vpp/blob/master/docs/arm64/MANUAL_INSTALL_ARM64.md)
-  instructions to manually install Kubernetes with Contiv-VPP networking on one or more bare-metal servers of Arm64 platform.
+  instructions to manually install Kubernetes with Contiv-VPP networking on one or more bare metal or VM servers for the Arm64 platform.

 * Use the [Calico-VPP Vagrant](https://github.com/contiv/vpp/blob/master/vagrant/calico-vpp/README.md) to explore deployment of VPP in Calico clusters, where some of the nodes can be running plain Calico (without VPP) and some of the nodes can be running Calico with VPP.

-* Try [Contiv-VPP UI](https://github.com/contiv/vpp/blob/master/ui/README.md) web browser user interface on top of Contiv-VPP, it runs in Vagrant deployments as well as on bare-metal.
+* Try the [Contiv-VPP UI](https://github.com/contiv/vpp/blob/master/ui/README.md) web browser user interface.

 ## [Configuration and Troubleshooting Tools](https://github.com/contiv/vpp/blob/master/docs/operation/TOOLS.md)